Revealing Glory and Renewing Hope

 A small part of the unprocessed glass, before etching.

 ‘Revealing Glory and Renewing Hope’ –

-an east window proposed for St James, Ludgershall.
+an east window currently being made for St James, Ludgershall.

 The overarching theme of this window is Christ’s glory, revealed in the swirling energy of gold light that scoops viewers up into its flow.
 It is also a celebration of Ludgershall and its people, with particular reference to its significant historical military links.

 Though the window does not depict people or buildings, every element in the design (the choice of colours, the position of lines, the textures of the glass) holds a specific meaning.
 These are highlighted below.

 There are geographical markers (roads, castle, Neolithic mounds) which have been incorporated into the design from historical and contemporary maps.
 This does not result in a literal bird’s-eye-view of Ludgershall; rather, a threshold or liminal space is created, where the place is gathered up and transfigured by the embracing and radiant glory of Christ.

 As well as the main geographical markers, other graphic lines express the vast sweeping expanse of sky above Salisbury Plain, where the Royal Flying Corps trained in preparation for battle.
 An area at the centre of the middle window consists of unsettled, fractured lines, like barbed wire: at the centre of our faith is the redemption of suffering through the cross of Christ.